adevur/docker-easy-samba/docs/DOCUMENTATION.md

 and there cannot be a user and a group with the same name).

 - `password` is the user's password, with which the user will login to the SAMBA server.
-It must be a valid Linux user password.
+It must be a valid Linux user password (i.e. it must be a string of [printable ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters)).

 ### `groups` section
 This is an optional property of `config.json`.
 If you include it in your configuration file, `groups` must be an array